Ask An Expert Firewise Virtual Workshop Series

 The Firewise virtual workshop series provides conference quality, free learning opportunities for wildfire stakeholders, by connecting them with leading researchers and practitioners in a live interactive format.
 Each session is an hour-long and features a wildfire related topic that closes with questions received directly from participants.

-Homeowner’s insurance policies for residences located in wildfire prone areas are often misunderstood by the policy holder.
-Discover what insurance companies know about your property, how they make policy related decisions and most importantly how to ensure your policy is all you think it is when a wildfire strikes.
-Participating in this hour-long session is a must for homeowners and all other wildfire stakeholders.
+Homeowner insurance policies for residences located in wildfire prone areas are often misunderstood by the policy holder.
+Watch this Ask an Expert workshop and discover what insurance companies know about properties; how they make policy related decisions and most importantly learn what to do to ensure a policy is all it should be when a wildfire strikes.

 Watch August's workshop